gregology/gregology.github.io/codex.md

 - Accept blame for mistakes & share credit for successes
 - Identify & control ego
 - Take risks & stay uncomfortable

+### Responsibilities

+I am responsible to my values and principles as a sentient being.
+When I fail my values or principles, as I surely will, I am responsible to make amends.

 ## Reactions